nlef/moonraker-telegram-bot/docs/content/installation.md

     M118 Setting bot lapse variables
 ```

-You can then if you need later on access video parameters after its built and done with klipper macros.
-This might be useful for different automatisations.
+You can then access video parameters after the timelapse is built using Klipper macros.
+This might be useful for different automations.

 ## Step 7: Additional features

 To enable the more advanced functions, you should check out the [sample config](sample-config.md) as well as [interacting with klipper](interacting-with-klipper.md) pages.
-It contains a description of all currently functions available in the latest version of the bot, and how to use them.
+It contains a description of all functions currently available in the latest version of the bot, and how to use them.

 Another good place to get information is [ideas for macros](ideas-for-macros.md) page.
 We have a small collection of useful macros to use with the bot there.